 At the core of our success is a decentralized decision-making and management operating philosophy.
 This has led to the formation of two distinct operating groups: the U.S. Group and the International Group.

 From offices in Birmingham, Houston, Nashville, Atlanta, Charleston and Washington, D.C., our U.S. Group serves three discrete market sectors: Industrial, Federal, and Commercial.
 Focusing on these markets has enabled our team to develop specific skill sets to better serve the needs of our clients.

 The International Group

 Our rich experience and self-perform model allow BL Harbert to provide our clients with secure, professional construction in every corner of the world.
 Since 2000, we have performed in excess of $5 billion worth of new construction in over 50 countries; all of the work built to U.S. specifications and standards.
 We have a proven track record of delivering first-class facilities in some of the most remote places on earth.

-We make every effort to immerse ourselves in local cultures and contribute to the welfare of local communities.
-We also hire workers from the local workforce and, by training them and refining their abilities, provide them with a life skill that they will be able to use long after we have gone.
+No matter where the jobsite is located, we make every effort to immerse ourselves in local cultures and contribute to the welfare of local communities.
+We also hire workers from the local workforce and, by training them and refining their abilities, provide them with a life skill they will be able to use long after we have gone.
 Our goal is to leave behind not only a world-class building but also a local population that has a new positive view of the United States.